+Part 3:

-Part 2: Long Term Financial Plan
+Long-Term Financial Plan

-The LTFP is an integral part of Council's strategic planning cycle, and enables long term community aspirations and goals to be tested against financial realities.
+The Long-Term Financial Plan (LTFP) is an integral part of Council's strategic planning cycle.
+This enableslong-term community aspirations and goals to be tested against financial realities.

-The LTFP is intended to be a decision making and problem solving tool.
-The financial objectives, performance measures and strategies that Council has adopted in meeting financial sustainability challenges over the 2022-2032 period are presented in this document.
+The plan is a decision making and problem solving tool.
+The financial objectives, performance measures and strategies that Council has adopted in meeting financial sustainability challenges over the 2022-32 period are presented in this document.

-The LTFP is not a static/inflexible document - rather it provides a reasonable guide for future action based on current information.
-The modelling that occurs as part of the plan will provide an opportunity for Council to identify financial issues at an earlier stage, and gauge the effects of these issues in the short to long term.
+It is not intended that the plan be inflexible - it is a reasonable guide for future action based on current information.
+The modelling that occurs as part of the plan will provide an opportunity for Council to identify financial issues at an earlier stage, and gauge the effects of these issues in the short to long-term.

-The LTFP does not indicate what services or projects should be allocated funds; rather, it addresses areas that impact on Council's ability to fund services and capital programs.
+The plan does not indicate what services or projects should be allocated funds; rather, it addresses areas that impact on Council's ability to fund services and capital programs.